 - Check caulking for air and water leaks.

-- Test smoke alarms and carbon monoxide detectors (should be done monthly)– Just like any electrical appliance, the components of smoke alarms wear out over time.
+- Test smoke alarms and carbon monoxide detectors (monthly)– Just like any electrical appliance, the components of smoke alarms wear out over time.
 When a smoke alarm reaches 10 years of use, the potential of failing to detect a fire increases substantially.
 Replacing them after 10 years reduces the likelihood of failure.
 Every smoke alarm comes with a test button.
 It is recommended that people test their alarms regularly, at least once a month.
-Periodic cleaning is very important.
-Smoke alarms have small screens around the sensing chamber to keep small bugs and dust particles out.
-But dust can accumulate on the screen and slow air movement through it.
-Cleaning is easy.
-Just vacuum around the outside of the smoke detector at least once a year.

-- Check roof including shingles, vents and eavestroughs.
+- Check roof including shingles, vents and eaves.